krzysztofzablocki/Sourcery/guides/Installing.md

 		Run `swift build -c release` in the root folder.
 This will create a `.build/release` folder and will put binary there.
 Move the **whole `.build/release` folder** to your desired destination and run with `path_to_release_folder/sourcery`

-		> Note: Swift and JS templates are not supported when building with SPM yet.
+		> Note: JS templates are not supported when building with SPM yet.

 	- _Building with Xcode_